anlianguzova/BI_project_reticulata/README.md

 ### Clusterization

 CD-HIT (v.
-4.8.1) clusterization was repeated on the merged contigs (95% identity,both strand compare).
+4.8.1) clusterization was repeated on the merged contigs (95% identity, both strand comparison).
 The script is in this [folder](Scripts/Host's%20ganglia%20transcriptome%20/Assembly/Clusterization%20(CD-HIT)/whole%20assembly).

 ### Quality control in good contigs sequences